I purposely tore out each and every page of an old book to create this project!

-Nothing adds timeless mid-century inspired glamour to a decor like a sunburst mirror, and they can be found in all styles, materials, and colors.
+Nothing else adds the timeless mid-century inspired glamour to a room like a sunburst mirror.
+They can be found in all styles, materials, and colors.

 After tearing out the pages, I put on a good movie, grabbed a stick of craft glue and rolled the pages into small tubes.